 The most common cause of a failed deployment is a backend migration conflict.
 Caffeine apps store data on the Internet Computer, and every time you deploy a new version, the system checks whether the new backend is compatible with the data structure of the previous version.
 If recent changes introduced a breaking incompatibility — a field removed, a type changed, a data structure restructured in a way the migrator cannot reconcile — the deployment is rejected to protect your existing data.

-What is a clean install and when should I use it?
+What is Reset app data and when should I use it?